revam/node-git-monorepo/README.md

   Service driver to use.
 See [createDriver](.) for how to create a driver.
 - `method`
   \<[String](.)>
-  Upper-case HTTP method for request.
+  Upper-cased HTTP method for request.
 - `url_fragment`
   \<[String](.)>
   The full URL or tail of the url.
 Will extract repository from here if possible.